Eterna™

 Indications For Use

-The Eterna™ SCS System is indicated as an aid in the management of chronic, intractable pain of the trunk and/or limbs, including unilateral or bilateral pain associated with the following: failed back surgery syndrome and intractable low back and leg pain.
+Abbott Medical spinal cord stimulation (SCS) systems are indicated as an aid in the management of chronic, intractable pain of the trunk and/or limbs, including unilateral or bilateral pain associated with the following: failed back surgery syndrome, nonsurgical back pain (without prior surgery and not a candidate for back surgery), and diabetic peripheral neuropathy of the lower extremities.

 Contraindications